 After making these arguments Asness and Frazzini construct two simple alternatives to Fama and French’s HML.
-The first version preserves all aspects of their methodology, including annual rebalancing only at the end of June and using book from December 31 of last year, except for using price from June 30 of this year (instead of December 31 of last year) to calculate book-to-price when the portfolio is rebalanced on June 30.
+The first version preserves all aspects of their methodology, including annual rebalancing only at the end of June and using book from December 31 of last 2013, except for using price from June 30 of 2014 (instead of December 31 of las 2013) to calculate book-to-price when the portfolio is rebalanced on June 30.
 The second version changes value to rebalance monthly just like momentum is rebalanced monthly in most authors’ tests, including Fama and French’s construction of the UMD factor.
 In this monthly version, the one we’ll test here, you reconstruct HML every month always using the same book value Fama and French’s HML would use, but using the latest month’s up to date price.
 Asness and Frazzini discuss the somewhat higher turnover that comes from updating monthly, but find performance increases from using this more updated HML, in the presence of momentum, far outstrip any reasonable extra costs.
-We call this version HML-DEV after the title of that paper “The Devil in HML’s Details” and show the results of re-running Fama and French’s Table 6 replacing their HML with HML‑DEV:
+We call this version HML-DEV after the title of that paper “The Devil in HML’s Details” and show the results of re-running Fama and French’s Table 6 replacing their HML with HML DEV:

 This above is, for the most part, a non-event as it’s little changed versus Table 6 of Fama and French (our Table 1).
 Some odd things do change in a small way.
 The positive marginal correlation of RMW with value goes away as we move from Fama-French HML to HML-DEV and the positive correlation of CMA with value falls somewhat.
 But both RMW and CMA still sport highly significant intercepts (RMW’s is actually 20 bps higher as its negative correlation with CMA is less extreme with HML-DEV instead of Fama-French HML in the mix, and CMA’s is 100 bps higher).
 The changes to RM-RF and SMB are even smaller.
 Even HML-DEV, while mirroring the above difference in loadings, sees an intercept that is not radically different from using Fama‑French HML.
 It comes in at an insignificant positive instead of an insignificant negative.
 So it’s still redundant if a tiny bit less so.
 Everything else but HML-DEV has a strong intercept when tested against all the other factors.